 This guide is intended to provide resources to understand racism and general information to grow a more inclusive and caring community.
-This anti-racism guide is just a starting place and not meant to be an exhaustive list.
+The anti-racism guide is just a starting place and not meant to be an exhaustive list.
 We encourage you to also visit other resources provided within the guide to foster a better understanding.

 Institutional Racism: "refers to the policies and practices within and across institutions that, intentionally or not, produce outcomes that chronically favor, or put a racial group at a disadvantage.
 Poignant examples of institutional racism can be found in school disciplinary policies in which students of color are punished at much higher rates that their white counterparts, in the criminal justice system, and within many employment sectors in which day-to-day operations, as well as hiring and firing practices can significantly disadvantage workers of color."
 [Source]